 20th Street Truck Route Network Study

 In 2010, after a petition was signed by over 200 residents of 20th Street in Brooklyn, Community Board 7 requested that DOT study the truck route on 20th Street between Third and Seventh Avenues to see if the street could be changed to one-way.
 The petition cited property damages and congestion due to two-way truck traffic on the narrow street.
-DOT made this presentation to the Transportation Committee of CB 7 on May 30th, 2012 as a response to their request.
-The presentation highlights the conditions in the neighborhood and potential changes that would result from changing 20th Street to a one-way street.
-Download the presentation (pdf)
+DOT is currently conducting a traffic study to develop truck route alternatives for this area.

 Truck Route Management Study